benjamin-shapiro/AeroMate/README.md

 # AeroMate

 Stuff goin on:

-Need to convert 2d image or series of images to PLY point cloud model
+Need to convert 2d image or series of images to PLY point cloud model with img2ply:
+ -if multiple images required some way to convert mp4 to numbered jpg series

 Convert point cloud to 3D object

 Run CFD on 3D object

 Integrate into website for (near) real time analysis